NHS under threat: Integrated Care Systems and the forthcoming Health & Care Bill

 KONP strongly supports the integration of services where this improves patient care: many NHS staff work hard to achieve this.
 But ICSs are first and foremost about making the organisations within an ICS work together in order to reduce patients’ use of NHS services and save money.

-Why we need to campaign
+Why we need to campaign (see also Scrap the Bill campaign)

 At the moment, ICSs have no legal standing.
 However, the government has produced a White Paper as a prelude to a Health and Care Bill that will seek to legalise ICSs and introduce measures that we believe will change the very basis of the NHS.